Nanaimo Transportation Master Plan

 The NTMP seeks to address mobility issues while fulfilling key objectives of the City's Official Community Plan, Strategic Plan, and the Regional Growth Strategy.
 The NTMP will guide transportation decisions and have a major impact on how our community moves, looks and grows over the next 20+ years.

 The City has now developed Discussion Paper #3 - Transportation Possibilities, which outlines potential policies and actions for each element of the NTMP including: Land use, Walking, Cycling, Transit, Major Roads, Neighbourhood Transportation, Parking and Strategic Connections.
 These policies and actions have been developed to meet the targets, goals and objectives of the NTMP (Discussion Paper #2) and address the issues and opportunities identified through consultation in the Fall of 2012 (Discussion Paper #1).
-A draft Transportation Master Plan will be developed based on the feedback received over the coming weeks.
+A draft Transportation Master Plan will be developed based on the feedback received during the consultation phase.

 The following are list of materials relevant to the current phase of the NTMP: